MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: Discussion

-Although MyoInteract shows great promise for HCI research and interaction design, there are some clear limitations that future work should address.
-Most importantly, the range of interaction tasks captured by MyoInteract is currently limited to sequential target acquisition and selection via direct manipulation.
+Notably, the range of interaction tasks captured by \textit{MyoInteract} is currently limited to sequential target acquisition and selection via direct manipulation.
 While direct and sequential target selection forms the basis of most GUI-based interaction and allows investigating the ergonomics of XR, mobile, and other touch- and clicking-based interfaces, future work should further aim to increase the task scope.
-Suggestions from our workshop participants include modelling input devices such as joysticks or VR controllers and indirect manipulation methods such as raycasting or Go-Go~\cite{poupyrev1996go}.
+Suggestions from our workshop participants include modeling input devices such as joysticks or VR controllers and indirect manipulation methods such as raycasting or Go-Go~\cite{poupyrev1996go}.

 In addition, our framework currently only focuses on biomechanical aspects of human-computer interaction.
 While these are essential for a range of movement-based interaction tasks~\cite{bachynskyi2015performance}, extending musculoskeletal simulations executed in a physics engine such as MuJoCo with computational models of human cognition and perception would enable more holistic simulations that capture the entire sensorimotor control loop~\cite{fischer_optimal_2022}.
 Future work should explore opportunities for integrating models from computational rationality~\cite{lewis2014computational, oulasvirta_computational_2022, chandramouli_workflow_nodate} with biomechanical RL simulations, and align the observation space with multimodal perception models.
-This particularly includes modelling how users visually sense and perceive their environment, beyond the prevailing monocular, static, and low-resolution vision model currently implemented in simulation frameworks such as UitB~\cite{ikkala_breathing_2022}.
+This particularly includes modeling how users visually sense and perceive their environment, beyond the prevailing monocular, static, and low-resolution vision model currently implemented in simulation frameworks such as UitB~\cite{ikkala_breathing_2022}.

-MyoInteract currently trains each configuration from scratch, though our unified observation space and reward structure has the potential to learn skills that transfer across tasks.
-Future work should investigate this potential, exploring for example warm-starts or the training of foundational policies that adapt to unseen tasks without fine-tuning.
+\textit{MyoInteract} currently trains each configuration from scratch, though our unified observation space and reward structure have the potential to learn skills that transfer across tasks.
+Future work should investigate this potential, exploring, for example, warm-starts or the training of foundational policies that adapt to unseen tasks without fine-tuning.
+Moreover, future work should investigate metrics to detect artifacts such as motion jitter during training and reduce reliance on manual video analysis.